toknapp/python-sdk-upvest/README.md

 ### API Keys Authentication
 The authentication via API keys and secret allows you to perform all tenant related operations.
-Create an API keypair within the dashboard.
+Create an API key pair within the dashboard.

 Next, create an UpvestTenancyAPI object in order to authenticate your API calls:
 ```python